Stanford 10 Assessment

 - The student will test once per day for all three testing days at the time slot chosen: 9:00 am Pacific Time OR 12:30 pm Pacific Time.

-- There is a $30 testing fee for Bronze, Silver, and Silver + families as noted on the “Stanford Achievement Test” row on the Product Comparison page.
-The fee will be paid while submitting the Stanford 10 Registration Form.
+- There is a $30 testing fee for Bronze, Silver, and Silver Premium families as noted on the “Stanford Achievement Test” row on the Product Comparison page.
 The fee will be paid while submitting the Stanford 10 Registration Form.

 - You will receive a confirmation email informing you that registration was successfully completed.
 This email will include important information such as a walkthrough for the days of testing, recommendations for the testing environment, and the parent’s next action steps.

 - Run a system check and test the lockdown browser.
 The confirmation email will include the technical steps involved with taking the Stanford 10.
-Families are required to run and resolve these checks by Wednesday, April 18th.
+Families are required to run and resolve these checks.
 Families who do not test ahead of time and resolve any issues will likely miss one or more testing days and will not be able to make them up.
-Please contact email@example.com if you have any technical questions.
+Please contact firstname.lastname@example.org if you have any technical questions.

-- The Student Identity Verification and Technical Form will need to be submitted by Wednesday, April 18th.
+- The Student Identity Verification and Technical Form will need to be submitted; the form will be available starting in February of 2019.
 This form provides verification of a successful system check, as well as student information for student account creation and verification on test day.

-- You will receive a follow-up email with additional information the week prior to testing (by Thursday, April 19th).
+- You will receive a follow-up email with additional information the week prior to testing.
 This email will include what to expect on test day and other important information.
+Families should also review the Stanford 10 Frequently Asked Question and Troubleshooting page to proactively avoid any issues.

-- Each proctor will have approximately 30 students.
-For this reason, it is imperative that families call into the conference line 15 minutes prior to testing session to verify their identity.
+- Each EA proctor will have approximately 30 students.
+For this reason, it is imperative that families call into the conference line 15 minutes prior to testing to verify their identity.
+EA Proctors will begin testing on time at the start of each testing period.
 The number to call will be provided in the final email sent to families.
 If a family is experiencing technical issues the day of the test, they should call 866-488-4818 option 7, then option 2 as soon as possible to resolve it.

 - Families who do not call in by the test start time will not be able to take the test that day and will not be able to make it up.
 They can test on the other testing days for the assessments scheduled for those days.